Thursday, September 27, 2007

 Our trip to the quarry was completed by a short walk over the lip of the crater wall into the mouth of Rano Raraku itself.
 Here we watched horses watering along the shores of a small lake.
 They are the largest animals on the island.

-Our last day on the island was spent visiting three locations.
+The afternoon was then spent visiting three locations.
 The Museo Antropologico Sebastian Englert was our first stop.
 This small museum displays photos and items from everyday Rapa Nui life.
 We then drove north to the beach of Anakena.
 This is one of the only white sand beaches on the island.

 Two things set it apart from the rest of the island.
 First is a plantation of palm trees.
 These are some of the only mature trees on the island.
 Most of Easter Island is covered in brown, wind-blasted grassland.
 The island wasn't always denuded of vegetation.
 Overpopulation saw its trees and bushes progressively removed for food, fuel, and shelter.

 The second highlight is Ahu Nau Nau and its solo moai.
 This statue is famous for its method of restoration.
 Famous adventurer, Thor Heyerdahl spent nine days erecting the fallen moai using traditional methods.
-Nearby, another ahu was the location for the discovery that the island's moai weren't 'blind'.
+Nearby, another ahu was the location of a discovery that the island's moai weren't 'blind'.
 Each face had been decorated with white coral and rock-inlaid eyes.

 Our final stop for the day was at Te Pito o te Henua, the navel of the world.
 Here, just above the high tide mark sits a stone sphere surrounded by small stone pillars.
-Archeologists believe it is a symbolic navel, denoting the island's location in the middle of the Pacific Ocean.
-It's a sure sign that the locals knew that their home was sitting in the centre of nowhere.
+Archaeologists believe it is a symbolic navel, denoting the island's location in the middle of the Pacific Ocean.
+It's a sure sign that the locals knew their home sat in the centre of nowhere.

-Later that afternoon I boarded my flight back to Tahiti and modern civilization.
-I'd enjoyed a remarkable three days on Rapa Nui, the home of the world's most remarkable statues.
+Later that evening I boarded my flight back to Tahiti and modern civilization.
+I'd enjoyed a remarkable couple of days on Rapa Nui, the home of the world's most remarkable statues.
 Thank you, NASA.
 I couldn't have done it without you.
 Who would have imagined that the American space program would have an impact in a place like this?

 UPDATE: Return to Rapa Nui